 Actresses in the BBC Radio Devon play

-The Witches of Bideford follows the story of three women - Temperance Lloyd, Susanna Edwards and Mary Trembles.
+The unfortunate women were Temperance Lloyd, Susanna Edwards and Mary Trembles.

 All lived in Bideford although little is known about them beyond their arrests, trial and execution.
 The women were tried at the assizes of Exeter Castle.